GuillermoOsc/GuillermoOsc/README.md

 - MySql - MongoDB

 - #### QA-Automation
-- Cypress and Selenium with python / Javascript
+- Cypress and Selenium with Python / Javascript

 - #### Where to find me [Linkedin](https://www.linkedin.com/in/guillermo-osc/)